William Herbert Wallace: The investigation

 The call was made from a K1 phone box 400 yards from Wallace's house.

-Up to his arrest two weeks later, Wallace made four voluntary statements but was never intensively questioned by the police although he was required to attend CID headquarters every day and was asked specific questions about whether the Wallaces had a maid, why he had subsequently asked the man who had taken the telephone message at the chess club to be specific about the time he took it, and whether he had spoken to anyone in the street on his way back to his house from his abortive attempt to find Mr. Qualtrough.
-The police had evidence that the telephone box used by "Qualtrough" to make his call to the chess club was situated just 400 yd from Wallace's home although the person in the café who took the call was quite certain it was not Wallace on the other end of the line.
-Nevertheless, the police began to suspect that "Qualtrough" and Wallace were the same man.
-Wallace's legal team conducted timing tests that showed it was possible for someone to have made the call, catch a tram, and arrive at the chess club when Wallace did, and it was equally possible for Wallace to arrive at the same time by boarding at the stop he claimed he had used, nowhere near the telephone box.
-These tests were not introduced as evidence at trial since, ultimately, the Prosecution offered nothing to controvert Wallace's assertion that he had boarded the tram elsewhere, and did not make the phone call.
+Up to his arrest two weeks later, Wallace made four voluntary statements.
+While he was never intensively questioned by police, he was required to attend CID headquarters every day and was asked specific questions about whether the Wallaces had a maid, why he had subsequently asked the man who had taken the telephone message at the chess club to be specific about the time he took it and whether he had spoken to anyone in the street on his way back to his house from his abortive attempt to find Mr. Qualtrough.
+Police had evidence that the telephone box used by "Qualtrough" to make his call to the chess club was situated just 400 yd from Wallace's home, although the person in the café who took the call was quite certain it was not Wallace on the other end of the line.
+Nevertheless, police began to suspect that "Qualtrough" and Wallace were the same man.
+Wallace's legal team conducted timing tests that showed it was possible for someone to have made the call, catch a tram and arrive at the chess club when Wallace did, and it was equally possible for Wallace to arrive at the same time by boarding at the stop he claimed he had used, nowhere near the telephone box.
+These tests were not introduced as evidence at trial since, ultimately, the Crown offered nothing to controvert Wallace's assertion that he had boarded the tram elsewhere and did not make the phone call.